Yeonjj/Diff-Sync/README.md

   ## test Diff-Sync loop

- you can test DS loop with next commend on terminal
+ you can test DS loop with next commend on terminal:

  ```
  ❯ npm run jest ds-client-server-loop-test